 The Hide of My Tongue "My chest clutched on the last two pages.
 It took my breath away.
 This book should be out in front of every book store; every library should push it; the world should know about it and Lesley Thomas.
 I was blown away." ~ Jim Misko, Alaskan author

-August, 2013, "Flight of the Goose" gets listed in the biblio of Pamela Stern's "Historical Dictionary of the Inuit", 2nd Ed. (and shades of the past, I just found out it was used as a textbook in '08 at Sterling College in Vermont; Stern's course called "Stories and Storytellers of the Circumpolar North"
+August, 2013, "Flight of the Goose" gets listed in the biblio of Pamela Stern's "Historical Dictionary of the Inuit", 2nd Ed. - it was used as a textbook in '08 at Sterling College in Vermont; Stern's course: "Stories and Storytellers of the Circumpolar North"

 2013; Book club in Tallahassee, Florida reads "Flight of the Goose"

-2010, "Flight of the Goose" gets cited in "Daily Life of the Inuit", the first serious exhaustive study of modern Inuit society across the Far North
+2010, "Flight of the Goose" cited in "Daily Life of the Inuit", the first exhaustive study of modern Inuit society across the Far North

 August 2012: Alaska Gray Lines puts "Flight of the Goose" in their recommended list of Best 17 Books Set in Alaska"